AI Yield Optimization Fab Best

 - Investments in infrastructure and technology can be significant; plan budgets accordingly.

-- Continuous training and support are essential to overcome skill gaps in the workforce.
+- Continuous training and support are essential to overcome workforce skill gaps.

 - Evaluate your current production efficiency and identify areas that need improvement.